marionettejs/backbone.marionette/docs/marionette.functions.md

 });
 ```

-The first parameter, `target`, must have a `listenTo` method from the
+The first parameter, `target`, must have the Backbone.Events module mixed in.
-EventBinder object.

-The second parameter is the entity (Backbone.Model or Backbone.Collection)
+The second parameter is the `entity` (Backbone.Model, Backbone.Collection or
-to bind the events from.
+any object that has Backbone.Events mixed in) to bind the events from.

 The third parameter is a hash of { "event:name": "eventHandler" }
 configuration.
 Multiple handlers can be separated by a space.
 A